Richard Widick (IICAT:10/8/17)

 As financial, cultural, and psychical centers of gravity in the expanding world economic (culture) system, our collective self-understanding of the climate challenge will begin and end with the forces constitutive of and emanating from these cities.

 Los Angeles, San Francisco, Portland and Seattle on the west US coast—Chicago and New York.
 London and Paris and Madrid and Berlin and Rome.
 Athens!
-That is the geopolitical historical vector that interests us most, because it tracks the historical path of the western tradition from it roots in ancient Greece to our location in Santa Barbara—from which to move further west and follow the arc leads not further on but back to the old country.
+That is the geopolitical historical vector where we will begin because it tracks the historical path of the western tradition from it roots in ancient Greece to our location in Santa Barbara—from which to move further west and follow the arc leads not further on but back to the old country.
 What follows is therefore to some extent a self-analysis.

 From LA in the late 20th Century as semiotic ground zero ignited in Hollywood and digitized globally from SF’s silicon valley, we enter the new horizon of global horizontal proliferation of connectivity and a new scale of semiological universalism made tactile, for example, in the electric buzz of universal disco heard in the night clubs of global cities, on every continent where the international bourgeoisie remains an authentic expression of the still revolutionary rising class of owners.